DrCornyKelp/AbyssalHymn/ReadMe.md

 ### [`27/4`] SPEED CONTROL OPTIMIZATION

 - `Speed` (both `horizontal` and `vertical`) is now dynamically adjusted, no longer rigidly constrained to the `speed limit` once it exceeds the maximum threshold.
-If the `speed` remains above the `limit` for a certain period of time, it will automatically ease back to the `limit`
+- If `speed` remains above the `limit` for a certain period of time, it will automatically ease back to the `limit` instead of a "snap back to reality"

 ### [`28/4`] MEMORY MANAGEMENT

-- Added destructors and other memory freeing method to avoid leakage
+- Added destructors and memory freeing methods to every component in `map` to avoid memory leakage

 ### [`29/4`] DYNAMIC AUDIO OBJECT